lf-edge/eve/docs/NETWORK-MODELS.md

 * All packets sent into the network may have their layer 2 frames modified, if required by the network
 * All networks connected off-device, such as via NICs, do not directly connect to the off-device network, but instead have some network "proxying" or "connectivity" service that connects; see details below.

-The difference between the different L3 networks, and thus the higher-level types of networks offered by EVE, depend on the connectivity to the off-device networking world.
-There are several types.

-* Local: Either no off-device connectivity, or one port fronted via NAT.
-* Cloud: Off-device connectivity via an IPSec VPN to a cloud provider's VPC.
-* Mesh: Off-device connectivity via a LISP mesh to other devices.

-As described above, all of these use L3, may modify L2 frames, and provide IPAM services.
+Currently, the only natively supported L3 network is a NAT-based _Local_ Network Instance.
+The idea is that anything more advanced (VPN, network mesh, etc.) should be provided by an application.

-##### Local
+##### Local Network Instance

-A `Local` network is the simplest L3 network.
+A `Local` network is the simplest and the only natively supported L3 network.
 It may have:

 * 1, 2 or any number of ECOs on the device connected.
 * 0 or 1 ports off-device connected.
 If 0, then the ECOs can communicate with each other over this network, but nowhere else.
 If 1, then EVE places a NAT between the local network and the port, enabling the ECOs to communicate with whatever is on the other side of the port, with all communications NATted.